burke/zeus/README.md

 ## Rails 2.3 Support

-The default plan bundled with zeus only supports Rails 3.x.
+The default plan bundled with zeus only supports Rails 3.x and 4.x.
 There is a project (currently WIP) to provide Rails 2.3 support at https://github.com/tyler-smith/zeus-rails23.